lupyuen/visual-zig-nuttx/README.md

   >sensortest.zig
 ```

-To fix the translation we need to insert this...
+To fix the translation (Zig Translate doesn't support `goto`) we need to insert this...

 ```c
 #ifdef __clang__  //  Workaround for zig cc